Vandebron/tech-blog/assets/posts/building-native-images-and-compiling-with-graalvm-and-sbt.md

 All in all, GraalVM allows you to give up some Java overhead and create significant smaller Docker images.
 Sadly this comes at the cost of giving up dynamic linking and class loading.
 A silver lining is, that inside Scala's ecosystem this rarely a problem.
-Scala relies heavily on compile-time mechanisms for detecting bugs early and creating type-safe applications. (read [here](https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b) but also see e.g. [Scala's compiler phases](https://typelevel.org/scala/docs/phases.html))
+Scala relies heavily on compile-time mechanisms for detecting bugs early and creating type-safe applications (read [here](https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b) but also see e.g. [Scala's compiler phases](https://typelevel.org/scala/docs/phases.html)).